-During 2009/10 we have observed losses in both the retail and office use classes (see table below).
-This year there was a loss of 15,261sq.m of office and 104sq.m of retail uses.
-As of 1st April 2010, there were around 48,841 square metres of retail, office, and leisure developments under construction.
-However, the Borough has not met the 800 square metre target for retail completions for this reporting period.
+During 2010/11 and unlike the previous year, which witnessed a decrease (15,261sq.m of office and 104sq.m of retail uses) in the amount of floorspace for the two categories, we have observed an increase in both the retail and office use classes (see table below).
+This year there were gains of 1,683sq.m of office and 7,330sq.m of retail uses.
+As of 1st April 2011, there were around 41,233sq.m of retail, office, and leisure developments under construction.
+In addition, the Borough has surpassed the 800 sq. m target for retail completions for this reporting period.

-Occupancy levels across the borough's town centres, parades and retail parks are generally very good and are comparable with previous years, and in some case have improved despite the slowing of the economy.
-The enlargement and refurbishment of Sainbury's store at the Lombardy Retail Park inside the Uxbridge Road Town Centre, which was completed in 2008, increased the amount of retail floorspace in the borough.
+Notwithstanding the economic down turn of the country, occupancy levels across the borough's town centres, parades and retail parks are generally very good and are comparable with previous years, and in some case have improved despite the slowing of the economy.
+The Completion of the new Tesco store in Yiewsley outside the Yiewsley and West Drayton Town Centre, in 2010, increased the amount of retail floorspace in the borough.